tmolteno/TART/software/README.md

 SSH into the raspberry pi after completing step 1.

+    cd software
-Edit software/docker-compose-telescope.yml and change LOGIN_PW= from passwd to your secure password.
+Edit docker-compose-telescope.yml and change LOGIN_PW= from passwd to your secure password.
 This password is used to log in to the TART web interface

 Now run

-    docker-compose -f ./software/docker-compose-telescope.yml up --build This last step can take ages (around 1 hour or so)
+    docker-compose -f docker-compose-telescope.yml up --build This last step can take ages (around 1 hour or so)

 This will build all the necessary sofware on the Pi.
 To run all the software an services.
 Type